brainstormforce/read-meter/readme.txt

 4. Getting Started

 == Changelog ==
+= 1.0.11 =
+- Fix: Updated CSS selector to correctly apply styles to the read meter text.

 = 1.0.10 =
 - Fix: Improved input handling by updating to a safer and more modern sanitization method.